lugafner/FreehandRasterGeoreferencer/README.md

 ## From the QGIS plugin registry

+Currently, this option is only available for QGIS 2.
+Support for QGIS 3 coming soon!

 In QGIS, open the "Plugins" > "Manage and install plugin" dialog.
 Install the "Freehand raster georeferencer" plugin.

 ## From Github

+For QGIS 2, use the qgis2 branch.
+For QGIS 3 use the master branch.

 1. Download a ZIP of the repository or clone it using "git clone"
 2. The folder with the Python files should be directly under the directory with all the QGIS plugins (for example, ~/.qgis2/python/plugins/FreehandRasterGeoreferencer)
 3. Compile the assets and UI:
     - On Windows, launch the OSGeo4W Shell.
-On Unix, launch a command line and make sure the PyQT tools (pyuic4 and pyrcc4) are on the PATH
+On Unix, launch a command line and make sure the PyQT tools (pyuic4/5 and pyrcc4/5) are on the PATH
     - Go to the plugin directory
     - Launch "build.bat" or "build.sh"
 4. The next time QGIS is opened, the plugin should be listed in the "Plugins" > "Manage and install plugin" dialog